Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 ## Launch

-To access the demo from a web browser copy it somewhere under your webserver root directory.
+To access the demo from a web browser, copy it somewhere under your webserver root directory.
 You can also deploy it into the Lightstreamer internal webserver.
 Depending on the browser in use and on the security settings you might also be able to launch the index.html file directly from the file system.

 ## See Also